roman-milk/roman-milk.github.io/suburban-underbelly.md

+===

- ****** Suburban Underbelly Ch.
-04 ****** byfastandsloppy© Dear reader; this is the last part of a four part group sex tale.
+Dear reader; this is the last part of a four part group sex tale.
 If you've read this far you know that I am willing to let the narrative slip into the realm of bat-shit crazy from time to time.
 That said, let me reiterate that this is a work of fiction and is meant to be entertaining rather than enlightening or socially responsible.

  All characters are at least eighteen.